Nirmal1212/bing-image-downloader/README.md

 # bing-image-downloader
 This repo contains the python script for programatic bing image search and saving all the results in a set of JSON files suitable to download

+Signup for a free developer account from Bing and get API key from here https://datamarket.azure.com/dataset/bing/search Bing supports free 5000 calls per month.

 ## Usage
 ```
 from py_bing_search import PyBingImageSearch    # pip install py-bing-search
+# Signup for a free developer account from Bing and get API key from here https://datamarket.azure.com/dataset/bing/search
+# and use the API key below
 ACCOUNT_KEY = 'YOUR_KEY'                        # Set your own API key

 bing = PyBingImageSearch(ACCOUNT_KEY,"men Formal Shirt")